 Understanding Lip Tie in Babies: Causes and Care

-Lip tie in babies restricts lip movement, causing feeding difficulties and requiring timely expert evaluation.
+Lip tie in babies restricts upper lip movement, causing feeding difficulties and speech issues, often treated with simple corrective procedures.

 Contents